vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 ```

 ## Refreshing the data

+TODO: give the loaders the ability to know what was the last location?

 When navigating, the data is refreshed **automatically based on what params, query params, and hash** are used within the loader.